Frequently Asked Questions

 To apply for a grant, do I have to be a certified Montessori teacher?

 No!
-All Black-identifying teachers are encouraged to apply.
-Grants are open to teachers with Montessori training and certifications, individuals that are currently studying, and those interested in seeking scholarships for training.
-What matters most is the commitment to operating a school and a passion for the Montessori method.
+Grants are open to teachers with Montessori training and certifications, individuals that are currently studying, and those interested in financial support that covers the cost of tuition.
+What matters most is your vision for leadership and your potential contributions to your school community.

 Beyond funding, what does being a part of the Black Wildflowers Fund community mean?